arindamdawn-zz/tab-and-space/posts/30-days-of-python-1.md

 ## Understanding about how Python works in simple words

 Python is a high-level programming interpreted programming language.
-What it means is that the python code needs to translate (interpreted) by another software program which is called the interpreter that executes the code line by line and converts it into bytecode (very close to machine-readable code).
+What it means is that the python code needs to be translated (interpreted) by another software program which is called the interpreter that executes the code line by line and converts it into bytecode (very close to machine-readable code).
 This bytecode is run by the Python virtual machine (gets installed when we install python) and then converted into machine-readable binary code which computers can process and perform the necessary action.